8

 DESIGN & STYLING

-Toyota C HR Plus review 2025 002
+Toyota C HR review 2026 002

-Instead of being an electric version of the existing C-HR, the C-HR+ is actually a shortened bZ4X – not unlike the way that the Skoda Elroq is a shortened Enyaq.
+Instead of being an electric version of the C-HR, the C-HR+ is actually a shortened bZ4X – not unlike the way that the Skoda Elroq is a shortened Enyaq.
 That means it gets all the same improvements as the recently updated version of its sister model.

 ‘C-HR’ isn’t just a random set of letters and punctuation.
 When the original came out, Toyota said it stood for Coupé High Rider.
 File with Midship Runabout…